hpluska/APCompSciPrinciples/CreateTask/README.md

 * In this document, describe three potential programs that you would like to develop.
 As you think of your program consider,

-	- The time frame - this project is due February 28
+	- The time frame - this project is due March 1
 	- Your skill level
 	- Your interests